The Directors have pleasure in presenting their Report and Audited

 4. Mr. V. S. Mehta; and

-Mr. Issam Bachaalani, Mr. Godfrey Nthunzi,
+Mr. Issam Bachaalani, Managing Director, Mr. Godfrey Nthunzi,

-Niket Ghate are the Key Managerial Perosonnel of the Company.
+Company Secretary are the Key Managerial Personnel of the Company.

 Your Company, for many years now, has been familiarizing the

 Independent Directors on its Board with detailed presentations by its

 business functional heads on the Company operations, strategic business

 plans, new products and technologies, including significant aspects of